fromkeith/gorest/README.md

 - Response marshallers return the type io.Reader instead of []byte.
 (Breaking change)
 - RegisterRecoveryHandler(handler) added.
 This allows runtime errors to be handled by the user of the library.
+- OverrideLogger(logger) added.
+Allows the logger used in gorest to be overridden
+- RegisterHealthHandler(handler) added.
+Allows health info (status codes) to be more easily reported.

 License
 =======